Module 3: Healthcare practices for common medical conditions in shelters

 Watch This

 In the Takin’ It to the Heart Part 1: Understanding Heartworm Disease in Shelter Animals webinar (excerpts total about 13 minutes), Dr. Brian DiGangi provides further insights on treatment options for shelters.
-Dr. DiGangi is board-certified in Shelter Medicine Practice and is a Senior Director of Shelter Medicine for the ASPCA.
+Dr. DiGangi is board-certified in Shelter Medicine Practice and is currently a Clinical Associate Professor in the UF Veterinary Community Outreach Program.
+Previously, he was a Senior Director of Shelter Medicine for the ASPCA and past president of the Association of Shelter Veterinarians.
 He is also an American Heartworm Society board member and provides evidence-based recommendations for heartworm management in shelters and transport of heartworm-infected dogs between shelters.
-Dr. DiGangi is a past president of the Association of Shelter Veterinarians.

 Focus Guide for Watching the Takin’ It to the Heart Webinar